Arnethegreat/yoshisisland-practice-hack/README.md

 ### File 3 Complete Save
 Hold L or R while entering File 3 to enter a fully unlocked save file.
 Note that the file 3 save can get strange (copy file over and erase it fixes this)
+Warping before selecting a file will automatically load this save file.

 ### Start-Select to clear a level
 Hold L while pressing select in pause menu and you'll leave any level as well as mark it as cleared.
 This doesn't save until you beat a level legit.